-The Common Manual has been revised to incorporate regulatory changes and clarifications to the postwithdrawal disbursement requirements provided in the Federal Register published August 9, 2006 and November 1, 2006.
+The Common Manual has been revised to incorporate regulatory changes and clarifications to the Return of Title IV Funds requirements provided in the Federal Register published August 9, 2006 and November 1, 2006.
 Revised policy specifies that, in order to credit loan funds to outstanding school charges or to deliver a credit balance of funds directly to the student, or borrower in the case of a parent PLUS loan, the school must provide a written notice within 30 days of determining that the student has withdrawn.
 In this notice, the school must request confirmation of the borrower's consent for the credit of a post-withdrawal disbursement of loan funds to the student's account, or for the direct delivery of loan funds to the student or parent, in the case of a parent PLUS loan.
-For a post-withdrawal disbursement of loan funds, the school must explain that a borrower who does not confirm that a post-withdrawal disbursement of loan funds may be credited to outstanding school charges may not receive the direct delivery of any of those loan funds unless the school concurs.
-The school must explain that the student, or parent in the case of a parent PLUS loan, may accept or decline some or all of the funds, and must explain the obligation of the borrower to repay any loan funds he or she chooses to have delivered.
+For a post-withdrawal disbursement of loan funds, the school must explain that a borrower who does not confirm that a post-withdrawal disbursement of loan funds may be credited to the student's account may not receive any of those loan funds as a direct disbursement unless the school concurs.
+The school must explain that the student, or parent in the case of a parent PLUS loan, may accept or decline some or all of the funds, and must explain the obligation of the borrower to repay any loan funds he or she chooses to have disbursed.

-The notice must inform the loan recipient of the deadline to respond and that the school will not deliver the funds if the school does not receive a timely response to the notice, unless the school opts to deliver a post-withdrawal disbursement based on a late response.
-The deadline may be set by school policy, but may not be less than 14 days after the date the school sent the notification.
-The deadline must be the same for funds to be applied to outstanding school charges and for funds to be directly delivered to the borrower.
+The notice must inform the loan recipient of the deadline to respond and that the funds will not be delivered if the school does not receive a timely response to the notice, unless the school opts to make a post-withdrawal disbursement based on a late response.
+The deadline may be set by the school, but may not be less than 14 days after the date the school sent the notification.
+The deadline must be the same for funds to be applied to school charges and for funds to be directly disbursed to the recipient.

 If the school receives no response to the post-withdrawal disbursement notice, the school may not deliver any of those funds.
-If the school receives a timely response to the post-withdrawal disbursement notice, the school must deliver the funds in the manner specified by the student, or parent in the case of a parent PLUS loan.
-If the school receives a late response to the notice, the school may deliver the disbursement, provided that the school delivers all of the funds accepted, or the school may decline to deliver any funds.
-A post-withdrawal disbursement may not be delivered later than 120 days after the date of the school's determination that the student withdrew, unless an exception is granted by the Department.
-If the school decides not to deliver a post-withdrawal disbursement due to the untimely response of the borrower, the school must provide written notification to the borrower of the denial of the post-withdrawal disbursement.
+If the school receives a timely response to the post-withdrawal disbursement notice, the school must disburse the funds in the manner specified by the student, or parent in the case of a parent PLUS loan, within 120 days of the date of the school's determination that the student withdrew.
+If the school receives a late response to the notice, the school may make the disbursement, provided that the school delivers all the funds accepted, or the school may decline to do so.
+If the school decides not to make a late post-withdrawal disbursement due to the untimely response of the borrower, the school most provide written notification of the denial of the post-withdrawal disbursement.